 We followed a similar approach to that of Brown et al. (2012), for computing a single “non-dominated” ranking of the methods that considers stability and accuracy performance simultaneously.
-A “Pareto front” is the set of methods on which no other method can improve without degrading either the accuracy or stability.
+The concept of “Pareto optimality”, is used to find a single optimal solution in terms of multiple criteria.
+In the context of our evaluation, the “Pareto front” is the set of methods on which no other method can improve without degrading either the accuracy or stability.
 The methods in this set are called “non-dominated” (Mishra and Harit, 2010).
-A method was given a non-dominated rank of N if it was a member of the Nth Pareto front.
+Successive Pareto fronts can be formed iteratively by finding the current Pareto front of the set of methods that excludes members of the previous fronts.
+A method was thus given a non-dominated rank of N if it was a member of the Nth Pareto front.
 The average of the non-dominated ranks for each method over the six data sets was used to produce an overall ranking.
-(Demšar, 2006)
+Using the approach of (Demšar, 2006), a Friedman test and post-hoc Nemenyi tests were conducted on the method ranks to look for statistically significant differences between individual methods.

+The bulk of the software implementation was done in MatlabTM, making use of the PRTools toolbox (TU Delft, 2015).
+The MI and JMI criteria were however computed using the FEAST (FEAture Selection Toolbox) C++ implementation (Brown et al., 2012).

 Results and Discussion

+The chosen FCR correlation dissimilarity thresholds and corresponding number of features selected for each data set are detailed in Table 3.

+Table 3 Feature selection parameters